jonahmer22/simple-LEG-like-cpu/README.md

 - run: resets the clock and runs the program currently in memory

 ## ALU:
-- the rusults of all ALU operations (and or sub add) are stored in reg0, not is by default stored in reg0 but a destination can be specified
+- the rusults of all ALU operations (and, or, sub, add) are stored in reg0, not is by default stored in reg0 but a destination can be specified

 ## OPCODES:
 0. = ADD